dotdoom/mukite/README.md

-Mukite is a multi-threaded (pthread) lightweight XMPP MUC component written in POSIX-compliant ANSI C with emphasis on performance and stability.
+Mukite is a multi-threaded (pthread) lightweight XMPP MUC component written in GNU C99 with emphasis on performance and stability.

 ## Requirements
 * GCC